-The right window treatments for your home library depend on your windows and at the time of day you plan to use the space.
+The right window treatments for your home library depend on your windows and the time of day during which you plan to use the space.
 For the most flexibility, opt for treatments that work well during both day and night.

 To make your home library a cozy space at night, consider floor-length curtains or draperies lined for privacy.
 Instead of buying new ones, try altering vintage drapery panels to fit your windows.
 Make sure the panels open and close, either along a rod or by using tiebacks or holdbacks, so you can let in the natural light during the day.

 If glare is an issue at certain times of the day, install a light-filtering treatment under your curtain or drapery panels.
 A pair of sheer panels works well as an under-treatment, especially if you can open and close them as needed.
 Adjustable treatments such as semi-sheer fabric shades, wooden blinds, and woven shades are also good options.